kks32/phd-thesis-template/README.md

 #### _W6_: I get blank pages between chapters

 This is normal for a book class.
 Usually, a new chapter in a book always starts on the right hand side, which is why you see a blank page.
 You can remove the extra blank page by passing `openany` option to the documentclass.
 This works for double sided printing.
 However, if you are printing on a single side, please pass `oneside` option to the document class.

+#### _W7_: My references aren't listed in the ordered in which I cite them

+This is controlled by the bibliography style.
+Please use `\bibliographystyle{unsrt}` in `thesis.tex` instead of `apalike`.
+This applicable only for numerically sorted references.

 --------------------------------------------------------------------------------